beanyoung/lua-resty-ga/README.md

 `syntax: ga.collect(tid, cid, uip, send_cd_and_cm)`

-Collect current request's log and send to cache.
+Collect current request's log and push to cache.
 It's better to call this method during log phase[`log_by_lua_*`](https://github.com/openresty/lua-nginx-module#log_by_lua).

 `tid` is your google analytics tracking id.